ballerina-platform/ballerina-release/release-notes/swan-lake-beta1-release-note.md

 configurable configLib:HttpVersion & readonly httpVersion = ?;
 ```

-Value for above 'httpVersion' can be provided via 'Config.toml' or as a command line argument as below.
+The value for  'httpVersion' can be provided via the 'Config.toml' file or as a command-line argument as below.

 TOML